2025 Boundary Waters Policy & Legislative Updates

 LEARN MORE & SUPPORT SFBW HERE

-Congressman Pete Stauber (R-MN-8) is the representative for the area where the mine is proposed and the Chairman of the Energy and Mineral Resources Subcommittee.
+Congressman Pete Stauber (R-MN-8) represents the area where the mine is proposed and serves as the Chairman of the Energy and Mineral Resources Subcommittee.
 Representative Stauber has been an outspoken advocate for the Twin Metals project during his tenure, having introduced legislation to return their federal leases and fast-track the permitting process.

 H.R 978 “The Superior National Forest Restoration Act” would Reinstate Twin Metal’s leases, undo the 20-year moratorium, and remove the possibility of judicial review of these decisions